Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    typically find templates for Bugs, Tasks, etc. A specific tracker called "Empty" allows you to create a virgin tracker with no predefined fields other than the minimal set of required fields.
-See ? for more explanations on the semantic of those templates.
+See `Tuleap-wide Tracker Templates`_ for more explanations on the semantic of those templates.

 -  **Project Templates**: in case you have already defined a tracker that suits your needs or you have seen a tracker from another project